-Here's a really good website on e-safety and parental controls:
+Here's a really good website on Online safety and parental controls:

-ICT in schools is taught as a subject in its own right and also supports children’s learning in other subjects, including English and mathematics.
-Within ICT lessons, children learn to use a wide range of ICT including:
+Computing in schools is taught as a subject in its own right and also supports children’s learning in other subjects, including English and Mathematics.
+Within Computing lessons, children learn to use a wide range of technology including:

-Word Processing to write stories, poems or letters; Databases to record information, e.g. minibeasts; Spreadsheets to create tables, charts and graphs; Desktop Publishing to design posters, leaflets or cards; Multimedia Presentation to present text, pictures, sound and video; Drawing Programs to create pictures and designs; Internet and CD-ROMs to find information; Email to contact children and teachers, either locally or internationally; Digital Cameras to record what they have done in class or on a visit; Electronic Sensors to record changes in light, sound and temperature; Computer programs or programmable toys to create and debug simple programs and algorithms; Simulations to explore real and imaginary situations; Website Publishing to present ideas over the Internet.
+Word Processing to write stories, poems or letters; Databases to record information, e.g. minibeasts; Spreadsheets to create tables, charts and graphs; Digital creativity to design posters, leaflets or cards; Multimedia Presentation to present text, pictures, sound and video; Creative arts packages to develop pictures and designs; Internet to find information; A wide range of digital workflows to collaborate with children and teachers, either locally or internationally; Digital Cameras to record what they have done in class or on a visit; Electronic Sensors to record changes in light, sound and temperature; Computer programs or programmable toys to create and debug simple programs and algorithms; Simulations to explore real and imaginary situations; Website Publishing to present ideas over the Internet.

 How you can help your child at home

-Children can be helped to develop their ICT skills at home by:
+Children can be helped to develop their computing skills at home by:

 - - Writing a letter to a relative